The-Social-Proof-Foundation/mys-mydata/docs/KeyServerOps.md

   -e CONFIG_PATH=/config/key-server-config.yaml \
   -e BOB_BLS_KEY=<CLIENT_MASTER_KEY> \
   -e MASTER_KEY=<MASTER_SEED> \
-  seal-key-server
+  mydata-key-server
 ```

 ## Infrastructure requirements

-The Seal key server is a lightweight, stateless service designed for easy horizontal scaling.
+The MyData key server is a lightweight, stateless service designed for easy horizontal scaling.
 Because it doesn’t require persistent storage, you can run multiple instances behind a load balancer to increase availability and resilience.
 Each instance must have access to a trusted [MySocial Full node](https://docs.mys.io/guides/operator/mys-full-node) — ideally one that’s geographically close to reduce latency during policy checks and key operations.

 The server is initialized with a master key (or seed), which must be kept secure.
 You can store this key using a cloud-based Key Management System (KMS), or in a self-managed software or hardware vault.
 If you’re importing keys, those should be protected using the same secure storage approach.